Cowboys' Randy Gregory gets 1-year ban for substance abuse

 It's the third time this season Gregory has been suspended.
 The first was a four-game ban, followed by 10 games on top of that.
 The latest suspension makes him ineligible for the playoffs, which start Jan.
 15 for Dallas, the top seed in the NFC.

 The suspension is for one calendar year, meaning Gregory could be eligible for the playoffs without another violation if the Cowboys make it again next season.
+Gregory can apply for reinstatement to Commissioner Roger Goodell 60 days before the anniversary of the suspension.

 Gregory played the final two games of his second regular season, recording the first sack of his career in the finale against Philadelphia.